 - Somme river is impassable except by the Pargny bridge (Terrain 8).

 - This battle occurred in the night, so "Air Power" card is removed of the game before beginning.

 - Revue historique de l'Armée n°1 - 1965.

 -"Comme des lions" - Dominique Lormier.

 Official scenario of FFM44.
-Played during the tournament in Crépy-en-Valois on the 20th of February 2010.
+Played during the tournament in Crépy-en-Valois on the 20th of February 2010 and on Cergy Pontoise on the 04th of December 2010.

 Please note that this scenario was not approved by Richard Borg or Days of Wonder, so you have to check yourself about playability, potential gaming issues, etc.